gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

  <tr>
   <td>module-tunnel-{source,sink}</td>
   <td>loaded by another module</td>
-  <td>Creates a virtual source or sink connected to a remote source or sink via the "native" protocol (implements client from scratch).</td>
+  <td>Creates a source or sink connected to a remote source or sink via the "native" protocol (implements client from scratch).</td>
  </tr>
  <tr>
   <td>module-tunnel-{source,sink}-new</td>
   <td>work in progress</td>
-  <td>Creates a virtual source or sink connected to a remote source or sink via the "native" protocol (reuses client from libpulse).</td>
+  <td>Creates a source or sink connected to a remote source or sink via the "native" protocol (reuses client from libpulse).</td>
  </tr>
  <tr>
   <td>module-zeroconf-discover</td>